Need of Drinking Water Analysis

 Although recommendation varies, the time between sample collection & analysis should, in general not exceed 6 hours & 24 Hours is considered the absolute Maximum.
 It is assumed that the samples are immediately placed in a light proof insulated box containing melting ice or ice packs with rapid cooling.
 If ice is not available, the transportation time must not exceed 2 hours before drinking water analysis.

-Sampling methods for physio-chemical analysis
+Sampling methods for physio-chemical analysis in Laboratory

 Result of physio-chemical analysis is of no value if the sample tested are not properly collected & stored.
 In general, Time between sampling & analysis should be kept to a minimum.
 Storage in a glass or polyethylene bottles at low temperature (e.g. 4 DegC) in the dark is recommended. pH, Turbidity & Residual chlorine should be tested immediately after sampling as they will chance during storage & transportation.